Philipp Schloter

-Philipp Schloter is an international executive who is president and CEO of Abukai, a supplier of business productivity software, named one of the top 20 cloud services by PC Magazine and named "Instagram for Expense Reports" by Wireless Week.
+Philipp Schloter is a business executive who is president and CEO of Abukai, a supplier of business productivity software, named one of the top 20 cloud services by PC Magazine and named "Instagram for Expense Reports" by Wireless Week.

-Before Abukai, Schloter held the position of general manager at Nokia, leading a growth business unit based on the acquired business.
+Before Abukai, Schloter worked at Microsoft, Deutsche Telekom and he held the position of general manager at Nokia, leading a growth business unit based on the acquired business.
 Awards included a Wall Street Journal Innovation Award, a Stevie Award for "Marketing Campaign of the Year," and a Digital Emmy Nomination.
 Schloter was founder and chief executive officer of PIXTO, a visual search company, which Nokia acquired.

 Schloter attended Stanford University, where he earned a BA in economics, BS in computer science and MS in electrical engineering.
 Schloter has been awarded over 20 patents.